ThParis/ThParis.github.io/_pages/ethics.md

 In response to Theranos case study:

-test info hereIf I was a software engineer on the project, I would have worked hard to make the project a reality and to make the products that were being advertised to the public a reality.
+If I was a software engineer on the project, I would have worked hard to make the project a reality and to make the products that were being advertised to the public a reality.
 I think that the problem lies in the lies from the higher ups in Theranos, not in the ambition.
 If I was an engineer on the project I would still try to live up to the ambition and create the best product I could.
 If I was a manager then I would try